anachioca/WebDev-OnlineStore/README.md

 This page (admin.html) is shown when the administrator is logged in and now he can access new functionalities. <br>
 This user can manage the available products, manage the current promotions and manage the users (clientes) that are cadastrated on the plataform. <br>
 There he can normally access all the other pages, but, of course, has some of the privilegies told before.
-The "Bem vindo, Fulano" will redirect the user to a page where they can edit their own infos (username, password, etc).
+The "Bem vindo, Fulano" button will redirect the user to a page where they can edit their own infos (username, password, etc).
 This page has not yet been made.

 #### Login Page
 In this page the user can login the website's system using a registerd email and password.
 After connected the user will be redirected to the main page, if logged with a client account, or to admin page if logged with an admin account.<br>